NHeoShadow/obsidian-vault/All Notes/MS-J - Working Capital Management.md

 - *Stockout Costs* refer to opportunity costs forfeited as a result of the entity being unable to conduct sales as a result of no inventory.

-In solving for the reorder point, the average and maximum *lead time* must be taken into account.
+In solving for the reorder point^[1], the average and maximum *lead time* must be taken into account.

 $$ RP = (l_x * d_a) s $$
 whereas: